 - First things first, a little R & R & R

 The aphorism is so tired it almost might seem like "reduce, reuse, recycle" should go without saying.
-But in fact, most of us have only really heard the last third of the phrase, and they're ranked in order of importance.
+Most of us have only really heard the last third of the phrase, and they're ranked in order of importance, but there are several steps we should consider before recycling.
 Reducing the amount that we consume, and shifting our consumption to well-designed products and services, is the first step.
 Finding constructive uses for "waste" materials is next.
-And tossing it in the blue bin is last.
+If it's broken, fix it don't replace it!
+If you can, return it to the producer (especially electronics).
+Or better yet - don't by any packaged goods!
+Tossing it in the blue bin should be last.
 (The garbage can is not on the list, for good reason.)
 Through a balance of these three principals you can easily see your landfill-destined waste dwindle fast.
 A good example of recycling is setting your empty water bottles in the bin on the curb.
 But by using a water filter and reusable container you can reduce or completely eliminate your need for disposable plastic bottles.

 - Know what you can and can't recycle

 Read up on the recycling rules for your area and make sure you don't send anything in that can't be processed.
 Each city has its own specifics, so try to follow those guidelines as best you can.
 But it can be more complicated than that.
 There's real recycling, and there's green-washed recycling and knowing the difference can help you avoid encouraging companies from 'fake feel-good' recycling.
 For example, Illy, the coffee company, began a capsule recycling program for its disposable coffee pods.
 The reality is that the 'recycling program' ships the capsules to another part of the country (hello carbon emissions!) and then downcycles the capsules to the lowest possible level.
 Their advertisements might make customers feel better about dumping capsules, but we know the truth behind the scheme, and it's not recycling at its best.